home-assistant/home-assistant.io/source/_integrations/ecoforest.markdown

 {% include integrations/config_flow.md discovery=False %}

 <div class='note'>
-Devices must first be bound to WiFi or LAN using the app or website provided by the device manufacturer.
-It is not possible to connect devices to WiFi using this integration.
+Devices must first be connected to Wi-Fi or LAN using the app or website provided by the device manufacturer.
+It is not possible to connect devices to Wi-Fi using this integration.
 </div>

 ### Credentials